Getting started

 Create a user and login

-See user management for steps on creating a user and logging in.
+See user management for steps on creating and managing more users.

 Delete everything and start again